 How to Transfer American Express Membership Rewards Points

-First things first, you'll want to log in to your Amex account for the card that earns you Membership Rewards points.
-From there, click the “Rewards” option in the menu bar.
+First things first, you'll want to log in to your American Express account for the card that earns you Membership Rewards points.
+From there, click the “Rewards & Benefits” option in the menu bar.

 And finally, there's one last quirk to be aware of.
-When you transfer to U.S. airlines (Delta, jetBlue, or Hawaiian), you'll get hit with a small fee: .06 cents per point.
-A transfer of 20,000 Membership Rewards points will cost you $12.
+When you transfer to U.S. airlines (Delta, JetBlue, or Hawaiian), you'll get hit with a small fee: .06 cents per point.
+A transfer of 50,000 Membership Rewards points will cost you $30.
 These fees are capped at $99.
 And while American Express allows you to cover the fee with points, that's a bad decision.

 Once you're done, just hit confirm and transfer those points.
 Most of these transfers will clear instantly, but a handful of partners take 12 to 48 hours or more.
 Check out the chart above to get a sense of how long it may take to get those miles in your account.

 Thrifty Tip: Want to combine with a spouse, friend, or family member?
 If you add them as an authorized user, American Express allows you to transfer Membership Rewards directly to their own airline or hotel accounts (after a waiting period).

 How to Earn Amex Points

 Now you just need some American Express points.
 You’re in luck.
 American Express has a handful of credit cards to earn Membership Rewards points.

 We love *amex platinum card*.
 It starts with an 80,000-point welcome offer bonus after spending $8,000 in six months, but be sure to check and see if you qualify for a 150,000-point bonus via CardMatch.